Andrew Bookbinder L’24

 Andrew grew up in a Foreign Service family, spending about half of his life in different regions of East Asia until beginning college in the United States.
 He is a passionate advocate for historically underserved communities and is committed to addressing social justice issues on the systemic level.

-This past summer, Andrew served as a summer legal intern at the ACLU of Virginia, where he worked on a wide variety of civil rights cases ranging from voting rights to criminal legal reform and First Amendment issues.
+During his 1L summer, Andrew served as a summer legal intern at the ACLU of Virginia, where he worked on a variety of civil rights matters ranging from voting rights to criminal legal reform and First Amendment issues.